Going to en Australie: Formalities and administrative steps

 For a typical holiday, Australia presents no major health risks.
 However, make sure that all vaccinations required in France are up to date before you leave (hepatitis A - for children aged 1 and over, diphtheria, tetanus, poliomyelitis).
 Depending on the length and type of your stay, vaccination against hepatitis B and Japanese encephalitis may be recommended.
 The vaccinations listed in the vaccination calendar are given free of charge by public-sector vaccination services (e.g. maternal and child protection centers, municipal or departmental vaccination services).
 For further information, please contact your local town hall, your departmental council or the Ministry of Health website.

 Australia has always been one of the safest countries in the world.
-However, as everywhere else, it is important to bear in mind a few precautions.
+However, as everywhere else, it's important to bear in mind a few standard precautions.
 In cities, these include walking at night in less-frequented areas.
 Similarly, wherever you are in the country, don't leave your valuables in your car, even if it's locked, or in your room if there's no safe.
-But then again, Australia is a pretty impressive country in terms of the sense of security it can create: muggings remain pretty rare and as a woman, in particular, you'll easily notice the absence of pitfalls and the sense of serenity in wandering the streets and other public spaces without being stared at, approached or assaulted.
+But then again, Australia is a pretty impressive country in terms of the sense of security it can create: muggings remain pretty rare, and as a woman in particular, you'll easily notice the absence of pitfalls and the sense of serenity in wandering the streets and other public spaces without being stared at, tackled or assaulted.
 Even at night!

-Aside from the roads, there are also dangers in the ocean: in Australia, swimming in the sea presents considerable risks.
+Apart from the roads, there are also dangers in the ocean: in Australia, swimming in the sea presents considerable risks.
 On the Indian and Pacific coasts, currents can be particularly strong and waves powerful.
-You should never swim on an unsupervised beach; stay within the flagged area, which is the only one supervised by lifeguards.
+Do not swim on unsupervised beaches; stay within the flagged area, the only one supervised by lifeguards.
 Because of the risks posed by sharks, it is preferable to only visit beaches in or near built-up areas, which are equipped with protective nets.
 For scuba diving, check with local diving clubs.
 Contact with certain jellyfish present at certain times of the year can be dangerous, even fatal.
 Similarly, certain bodies of water, rivers and beaches in Queensland and the Northern Territory are closed to swimming due to the presence of saltwater crocodiles.
 Be sure to follow local instructions.

 Australia has 3 time zones.
 The time difference varies from 6 to 10 hours with France depending on the season and the state where you are.